GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Abstract

 \section{Abstract}

-Short Gamma-Ray Bursts (SGRBs) are produced by the coalescence of compact binary systems which are remnants of massive stars.
-GRB~160410A is classified as a short-duration GRB with extended emission and is currently the farthest SGRB with a redshift determined from an afterglow spectrum and also one of the brightest SGRBs to date.
+Short gamma-ray bursts (SGRBs) are produced by the coalescence of compact binary systems which are remnants of massive stars.
+GRB\,160410A is classified as a short-duration GRB with extended emission and is currently the farthest SGRB with a redshift determined from an afterglow spectrum and also one of the brightest SGRBs to date.
 The fast reaction to the \textit{Neil Gehrels Swift Observatory} alert allowed us to obtain a spectrum of the afterglow using the X-shooter spectrograph at the Very Large Telescope (VLT).
-The spectrum shows a number of absorption features at a redshift of $z=1.7177$, in addition, we detect two intervening systems at $z=1.581$ and $z=1.444$.
-The spectrum shows \lya\ in absorption with a column density of $\log\,\textnormal{N(HI)} = 21.3\pm0.3$ cm$^{-2}$ which, together with \feii, \cii, \siii\ and \oi, allow us to perform the first study of chemical abundances in a SGRB host galaxy.
-We determine a metallicity of [Fe/H] = $-2.7\pm0.3$, significantly lower than observed for any long GRB host.
-We find no evidence for extinction in the afterglow spectral energy distribution (SED).
+The spectrum shows several absorption features at a redshift of $z=1.7177$, in addition, we detect two intervening systems at $z=1.581$ and $z=1.444$.
+The spectrum shows \lya\ in absorption with a column density of $\log (N{\rm (HI)/cm}^{2}) = 21.2 \pm 0.2$ which, together with \feii, \cii, \siii, \alii and \oi, allow us to perform the first study of chemical abundances in a SGRB host galaxy.
+We determine a metallicity of [X/H] = $-2.3\pm0.2$ for \feii\ and $-2.5\pm0.2$ for \siii\ and no dust depletion.
+We also find no evidence for extinction in the afterglow Spectral Energy Distribution (SED) modeling.
 The environment has a low degree of ionisation and the \civ{} and \siiv{} lines are completely absent.
 We do not detect an underlying host galaxy down to deep limits.
-Additionally, we present the spectrum of GRB~201221D, another high-$z$ short GRB that shows absorption lines at $z=1.045$ but whose environment seems to be more similar to the one of short GRBs as derived from the SED fitting to the host photometry.
+Additionally, we compare GRB\,160410A to GRB\,201221D, another high-$z$ short GRB that shows absorption lines at $z=1.045$ and an underlying massive host galaxy.